zgww/Sui/README.md

 ## Development

 When working with Orc files, the corresponding `_orc.c` and `_orc.h` files are automatically generated during build.
-External C/C++ functions can be called from Orc code by implementing them in `_extern.cpp` files.
+External C/C++ functions can be called from Orc code by implementing them in `.cpp` files.

 ## Dependencies